The 2013 Global Energy Prize Laureate Akira Yoshino Wins the Nobel Prize in Chemistry

 The invention of Akira Yoshino solved one of the most pressing problems of modern electrical engineering.
 It led to the creation of compact and extremely lightweight power sources.

-Lithium-ion technology has rightfully took leading positions in the battery industry and in many others.
+Lithium-ion technology has rightfully taken leading positions in the battery industry and in many others.
 Today such batteries are widely used in portable electronics, electric vehicles, and in the aerospace industry.